Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 Are we once again advancing faster than our ability to safeguard the people at the heart of progress?

 This post is not about the future.
 It is about honouring those who paid the price in the past.
+But history has a way of asking whether we have learned anything at all.

 The legacy that still lives here